vlavrynovych/msr/docs/api/ConfigLoader.md

 ## EnvironmentVariables Enum

-`ConfigLoader` uses the [`EnvironmentVariables`](../../src/model/EnvironmentVariables.ts) enum internally for type-safe access to environment variable names.
-This enum is also exported for your use:
+`ConfigLoader` uses the [`EnvironmentVariables`](../../src/model/env/index.ts) type union internally for type-safe access to environment variable names.
+This type and the underlying enums (CoreEnvVars, ValidationEnvVars, etc.) are also exported for your use:

 ```typescript
 import { EnvironmentVariables as ENV } from '@migration-script-runner/core';